dominoFire/NuGetBuildValidators/NuGetValidator/README.md

 ### Using NuGet Package NuGetValidator.Localization.nupkg

-Things in flight, these instructions will be added soon....
+Things are in flight, these instructions will be added soon....

 ## Output